BJ Flores: Career as commentator

 As Flores continued to climb the ranks in the 200-pound division, Flores began pulling double duty by 2012, working as a ringside analyst, and he is now part of the Premier Boxing Champions on NBC broadcast team.
 In 2016, he served as part of NBC's team covering boxing at the Rio Olympics.

 Career as boxing trainer

-As of 2021, Flores has worked as a full time boxing trainer for professional boxer and social media personality Jake Paul.
+From 2021 to 2023, Flores worked as a full-time boxing trainer for professional boxer and social media personality Jake Paul.
+Flores has also worked for other social media personalities such as Josh Brueckner, Tristan Hamm, and Wade Plemons.